Atul-Anand-Jha/Time-Series-Forecast-NSEPy/README.md

 >>> **problem Statement**:

-The Problem statement has been removed and moved to a new seperate file.
+The Problem statement has been shifted to a new seperate file.
 You can check that [here](https://github.com/Atul-Anand-Jha/Time-Series-Forecast-NSEPy/blob/master/Problem%20Statement.txt).

 # Approaches: